New Delhi rejects licence applications of taxi firms Uber, Ola

-NEW DELHI New Delhi's transport authority on Wednesday rejected the licence applications of U.S.-based taxi company Uber and its local rival Ola, citing violation of ban orders imposed by the government last year.
+NEW DELHI, June 3 New Delhi's transport authority on Wednesday rejected the licence applications of U.S.-based taxi company Uber and its local rival Ola, citing violation of ban orders imposed by the government last year.

-India asked unregistered web-based taxi services to halt operations in December after a driver contracted with Uber was accused of rape.
-Both Uber and Ola applied for licences in New Delhi but kept operating whilst approvals were pending.

-In March, New Delhi asked the companies to stop if they want their licences to be processed.
-The applications were rejected on Wednesday because the companies failed to comply, transport official S. Biswas Roy told Reuters.

 "They will have to resubmit (new) licence applications now," Roy said.